kube-HPC/kube-HPC.github.io/site/code/Algorithms-API.md

 title: Algorithm API
 sidebarTitle: API
 layout: ../_core/DocsLayout
-category: Algorithms
+category: Code
-permalink: /algorithms/api
+permalink: /code/api/
-next: /algorithms/implement/
+next: /code/implement/
 ---

 The first step you need is to expose your algorithms to the outer world.